aymuos15/InstaMatch/README.md

 `instance-sensitive-metric` -> Indicates a metric which is dependent on the indiviual scores of each components in a volume.

-`base metric` -> regular metric like DSC, IoU etc.
+`base metric` -> Regular metrics like DSC, IoU etc.

+`global metric` -> Multiclass verisons of base metrics.

 ### Usage